Carla-de-Beer/fruit-shop-api/README.md

 * Fork or clone the project.
 * Start the project server by running the command `mvn spring-boot:run`.
-* The API can be called with any of the following cURL CRUD-based requests:
+* The API can be called with any of the following cURL CRUD-based requests (in either JSON or XML formats):

-  * GET/READ (in either JSON or XML formats):
+  * GET/READ:

     * ```curl -X GET --header 'Accept: application/json' 'http://localhost:8080/api/v1/categories/'```
     * ```curl -X GET --header 'Accept: application/xml' 'http://localhost:8080/api/v1/categories/'```